Any person who walks cemeteries for any length of time can tell you about

 To learn more about the Korean War I recommend The Korean War written by Max Hastings or The Coldest Winter written by Douglas Brinkley.
 Both are a solid starting point for learning about the Korean conflict.

 This post may contain affiliate links.
 If you click these links and make a purchase, I may receive a small commission.
 This commission does not affect any price that you pay.
-All views and opinions provided are my own and are never influenced by affiliate programs or sponsors providing products.
+Affiliate programs or sponsors providing products do not influence my views and opinions.